 Do you Need an International Drivers License for a Bali Scooter Rental?

-That being said, I’d guess that the vast majority of foreigners that rent scooters in Bali here are riding without the proper paperwork.
-Police have made it a task to grab tourists riding since they know they can likely grab a bribe to pocket.
-It’s funny, but you’ll see a 10 year-old kid riding without a helmet without ever getting pulled over, as soon as a foreigner even forgets to signal, they’ll jump all over them.
-Hell, they jump on tourists even when they’re driving properly.
+It is funny, though, you’ll see a 10 year-old kid riding without a helmet without ever getting pulled over, as soon as a foreigner even forgets to signal, they’ll jump all over them.
+Heck, they jump on tourists even when they’re driving properly.

 What if I Ride a Scooter in Bali Without a License?

 Fact of the matter is that, for right or wrong, the vast majority of tourists take their Bali scooter rental out without a license.
 As a result, the police often pull over tourists without any cause.
 The police usually don’t really care about upholding the law, they’re just looking for a bribe which they’ll call a fine.
-According to locals, a fine should be about 30,000 Rupiah to 50,000.
-On the one time I was forced to pay, I paid 50,000.
+According to locals, a fine should be about 30,000 Rupiah to 100,000.
+I’ve heard from some tourists who have said they were forced to pay as much as 500,000 (35usd).

 Why Do Foreigners Need and IDL to Rent a Scooter in Bali?